Professional edition active

 • Metabolic alkalosis involving loss or excess secretion of Cl is termed chloride-responsive.

-• Treat the cause and give patients with chloride-responsive metabolic alkalosis 0.9% saline IV.
+• Investigate and treat the cause and give patients with chloride-responsive metabolic alkalosis 0.9% saline IV.

-• Chloride-resistant metabolic alkalosis is due to increased aldosterone effect.
+• Chloride-unresponsive metabolic alkalosis is often due to increased aldosterone effect.

 Drugs Mentioned In This Article